 The Dordogne can be visited year-round.
-The majority of holidaymakers come in July and August for obvious reasons.
-This is when the weather is at its best: it’s typically sunny and around 35 degrees Celsius, though there is the odd evening storm.
-Summer is also the liveliest time in Dordogne and there is a high chance you’ll stumble across a fete, fair or celebration, or even one of the seasonal evening markets, where you can enjoy cheerful al fresco meals with locals.
-No prizes for guessing the downside of visiting the Dordogne in summer.
-You will, of course, be joining the crowds, which means roads, restaurants and popular attractions will be busier.
-Late spring and early autumn are quieter alternatives, though the weather at these times may be marginally more changeable.
+The majority of holidaymakers come in July and August when the weather is at its best, sitting sunny around 35 degrees Celsius.
+This is also the liveliest time to visit, with a high chance that you’ll stumble across a fete, fair, celebration, or even one of the seasonal evening markets, allowing you to enjoy cheerful al fresco meals with locals.

-- Airports: Fly from the UK to Bergerac or Bordeaux, from where you can rent a car and continue your journey.
-Other airports: Brive Vallée de la Dordogne, Perigueux airport, Aurillac Tronquiere airport.
+- Airports: Fly from the UK to Bergerac or Bordeaux.
+From there you can rent a car and continue your journey.
+Other airports include Brive Vallée de la Dordogne, Perigueux and Aurillac Tronquiere.

-- By Ferry: The best ferry ports to reach Dordogne region are in the north-east of France, at St Malo or Cherbourg.
+- By ferry: The best ferry ports for reaching Dordogne region are in the north-east of France, at St Malo or Cherbourg.
 Brittany Ferries sails from Portsmouth to St Malo and also offers services from Portsmouth to Cherbourg alongside Condor Ferries.
 Other options include Caen, where Brittany Ferries sails from Portsmouth, and Le Havre, which is served by LD Lines.